-OCWD and MWDOC work cooperatively to evaluate new and innovative water management and supply development programs, including water reuse and recycling, wetlands expansion, recharge facility construction, ocean and brackish water desalination, surface storage and water use efficiency programs.
-These efforts
+OCWD and MWDOC work cooperatively to evaluate new and innovative water management and supply development programs, including water reuse and recycling, wetlands expansion, recharge facility construction, ocean and brackish water desalination,

+Questions about your water?
+Contact us for answers.
 For information about this report, or your water quality in general, please contact Jerry Mendzer at (714) 538-5815.